Scholarships for Physics Majors

 Please also visit our web page for Student Awards.

-Further details about scholarships offered at Kent State University, and about other sources of financial support, are available from the Student Financial Aid Office.
+Further details about scholarships offered at Kent State University, and about other sources of financial support, are available one the Student Financial Aid website.
 See in particular the information about scholarships available to students in the College of Arts and Sciences.